bioidiap/bob.db.mnist/README.rst

  MNIST Database
 ================

-The MNIST database is a database of handwritten digits.
+The MNIST database is a database of handwritten digits, which consists of a training set of 60,000 examples, and a test set of 10,000 examples.
+It was made available by Yann Le Cun and Corinna Cortes (`MNIST database
+<http://yann.lecun.com/exdb/mnist/>`).
+The data was originally extracted
+from a larger set made available by `NIST <http://www.nist.gov/>`, before being size-normalized and centered in a fixed-size image (28x28 pixels).

 The actual raw data for the database should be downloaded from the `original website <http://yann.lecun.com/exdb/mnist/>`_.
 This package only contains